Canada Russia '72: Part 2

 The next day, Gresko goes back on his promise and says Badder and Kompalla will officiate Game 8.
 Ferguson threatens they will not play if they do.
 Eagleson and the coaches hold out their decision to not play, until the next day when Fournier suggests a deal in which both teams pick one referee.
 The teams agree to the compromise.
-The Russians choose Kompalla.
+The Soviets choose Kompalla.
 However, the referee the Canadians choose surprisingly is sick, so the Canadians go with another referee.
 Sinden informs the team that the game is on.
 They also inform Dryden that he will be starting, leaving Dryden visibly shaking as he leaves the table.

 Before the game, the Canadian dressing room is silent, and Dryden claims he cannot stop shaking.
 Sinden tells the team winning is now the only thing that matters, and that by winning the series they will vindicate themselves.
 The Canadian team is surprised to see Kharlamov is playing despite his severe injury.
 In the first minutes, the Canadians receive questionable penalties from Kompalla.
-With the advantage, the Russians score a powerplay goal to give them a 1–0 lead.
+With the advantage, the Soviets score a powerplay goal to give them a 1–0 lead.
 Shortly after, Parise is given a penalty on what appears to be an obvious dive.
 The Canadians' emotions quickly boil over, and Parise nearly swings his stick at Kompalla.
 As a result, Parise is given a game misconduct and a match penalty.
 A highly tempered Sinden and Ferguson throw a stick and a chair onto the ice in frustration.
 Esposito later scores to tie the game.
-However, the Russians build a 5–3 lead before the 2nd intermission.
+However, the Soviets build a 5–3 lead before the 2nd intermission.
 In the dressing room, a determined Esposito claims they will not lose.
 Esposito goes to Sinden and suggests he make a change to his line.
 Sinden has Peter Mahovlich take his brother's place on the line.